rikka0w0/SimElectricity/README.md

 and type the following commands:
 1. `git clone https://github.com/RoyalAliceAcademyOfSciences/SimElectricity`
 1. `git submodule init` and `git submodule update` to get LibRikka
+1. `chmod +x gradlew` unnecessary in windows OS
-1. `gradlew setupDecompWorkspace` to setup a complete development environment.
+1. `./gradlew setupDecompWorkspace` to setup a complete development environment.
 * On Windows: use `gradlew.bat` instead of `gradlew`
 * If you don't need the source code of Minecraft and Minecraft Forge, or just want to build the code, use `gradlew setupDeVWorkspace` instead.